somewherelostt/VIPS_NOTES/sem3/crst/ch4.md

-# System Structures and Behavior

-# System Structures and Behavior
+# 1. System Structures and Behavior

 System structures and behavior encompass the framework and dynamics that define how systems operate, interact, and evolve.
 A system can be anything from an organization, an ecosystem, or even a mechanical process.
 Understanding system structures and behavior is crucial for problem-solving, decision-making, and designing sustainable solutions.